StatguyUser/TextFeatureSelection/README.rst

 What is it?
 ===========

-TextFeatureSelection is a Python package providing feature selection for text tokens through wrapper method of feature selection and we can set a threshold to decide which words to be included.
+TextFeatureSelection is a Python package providing feature selection for text tokens through filter method of feature selection and we can set a threshold to decide which words to be included.
 There are 4 methods for helping feature selection.

   - **Chi-square** It measures the lack of independence between term(t) and class(c).
 It has a natural value of zero if t and c are independent.
 If it is higher, then term is dependent.
 It is not reliable for low-frequency terms